Dynamics of Non-Classical Interval Exchanges: Kerckhoff's approach: Some examples

-The second issue is that for non-classical interval exchanges, isolated blocks arise whenever there is a combinatorial reduction.
+The second issue is that for non-classical interval exchanges, isolated blocks are possible when there is a combinatorial reduction.
+They arise as follows: Write the combinatorial reduction as a concatenation of two non-classical interval exchanges with fewer bands, and consider the non-classical interval exchange on the right.
+If there is a splitting sequence of this smaller exchange in which every column moves every other column, then this splitting sequence is an isolated block for the original non-classical interval exchange.
+This point is overlooked in Kerckhoff \cite{Ker} and also in Proposition 3.6 of \cite{Nog} and Lemma 1.7 of \cite{Dan-Nog}.
 However, irreducibility of a non-classical interval exchange implies that one splits out of these blocks with a definite probability.
 See Step 1 of Proposition~\ref{inductive-step}.

 From the next section on, we begin the technical details starting with the analysis of the Jacobian of the restriction of the projective linear map to the configuration spaces.